Olsztyn Travel Guide: Gateway to the Masurian Lakes

 Getting Around Olsztyn and the Lake Region

 The Old Town, castle, and main hotels are walkable.
 City trams and buses cover the wider urban area.
-For the lake district, a car is the most flexible option — car hire is available in the city centre and at the train station.
+For the lake district, a car is the most flexible option — car hire in Poland can be arranged in the city centre and at the train station, giving you the freedom to reach the smaller lakes and villages at your own pace.
 Buses connect the main lake district towns, but service to smaller lakes can be infrequent outside peak season.

 Tips for Visiting Olsztyn